solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 ## Summary

-This proposal outlines a new syscall interface, specifically pertaining to sysvars, to retrieve dynamic ranges of sysvar data without fully copying the entire data structure.
-As a result, the existing sysvar interface will remain backwards compatible and could also support new methods for querying sysvar data.
+This proposal outlines a new syscall interface for sysvars; one which can retrieve dynamic ranges of sysvar data without fully copying the entire data structure.

 With a unified syscall interface to handle retrieval of sysvar data, many existing syscalls will become obsolete, and the act of changing sysvar data